Try this Zucchini Chocolate Chip Muffins recipe to get a little green stuff into your children without their knowledge!

 - 3/4 cup coarsely chopped walnuts (optional)

-- Position rack in middle of the oven.
-Preheat oven to 350°F. Line 12 muffin tin cups with paper liners.
+- Position rack in the middle of the oven.
+Preheat the oven to 350°F. Line 12 muffin tin cups with paper liners.
 Spray the paper liners with nonstick spray.
+Alternately, you can bake the muffins without liners.

 - In a medium bowl, whisk the flour, cinnamon, baking soda, baking powder and salt together.
 Set aside.